Gas duster: Ozone layer depletion

 Gas dusters sold in many countries are ozone safe as they use "zero ODP" (zero ozone depletion potential) gases.
 For example, tetrafluoroethane has insignificant ODP.
 This is a separate issue from the global warming concern.

 Alternatives

 True "air dusters" using ordinary air are also available in the market.
 These typically have much shorter run times than a chemical duster, but are easily refillable.
 Both hand pump and electric compressor models have been marketed.
 The maximum pressure for an aerosol can is typically 10 bar (145 psi) at 20 °C (68 °F).
 Therefore, a fully compressed air duster will exhaust air about 10 times the can volume.

 Recently electronic versions which only use air have become viable alternatives that are preferred by many large corporations due to the fact that they contain no hazardous chemicals, are safe for the environment, do not freeze and cannot be abused.
-Another mechanical alternative is a camera air blower.